-Birds are a big part of our lives, our history and our ecosystem.
+Birds are a big part of our lives, our history, and our ecosystem.
 They are free to soar in the skies, sit on your rooftop, and walk in your yard.
-However many of us hardly notice birds in our daily life (except for the unfortunate droppings from above) and take for granted just how important they are!
+However, many of us hardly notice birds in our daily life (except for the unfortunate droppings from above) and take for granted just how important they are!

 There are over 10,000 bird species in the world and they all have their own stories.
 While 925 species have been sited in the U.S and Canada, South America has the largest concentration of birds with over 3,200 bird species.
 The study of birds is known as ornithology and scientists who study birds are called ornithologists.
-Birds attract mates, build nests, protect their territory and hunt for food.
-Birds play a large place in ecology, as they are an important part of the food web.
+Birds attract mates, build nests, protect their territory, and hunt for food.
+Birds play a large place in the ecology, as they are an important part of the food web.

 Be a Bird Watcher!

-Activity 1 Be a Birdwatcher
+Activity 1 – Be a Birdwatcher

 Look out a window.
 Walk to school and search the treetops.
 Walk along the river or in a park and listen for bird sounds.
 For one week, record with photos, sketches and notes how many birds you see.
 What can you learn from looking for birds?
 Seeing a bird will give us information about its size, coloring, markings, flying ability, social life, nesting and habitation patterns.
 Bird watchers observe the size and shape, color pattern, behavior, range, habitat, field marks, flight, songs and calls.